jtsdev2023/url-test-tool-python-std-library-3-6/DEVNOTES.md

   - COMPLETE: implemented using argparse custom action
 - ICANN/IANA TLD: thinking about scrapping this 'class' in favor of just using normal HTTP GET and write-to-file functions.
+- need to modularize the URL validation, URL request, and file writing portion of this